-If you’re someone who engages in any of these driving styles, the recommended oil change frequency for you is every 3000-4000 miles.
+If you engage in any of these driving styles, your recommended oil change frequency is 3000 mile intervals.

-Aside from these, someone with an older car will also be required to follow a regular oil change routine along with oil filter replacement.
+Aside from these, older cars will also require you to follow a regular oil change routine along with oil filter replacement.
 You may need to refer to the owner’s manual for specific maintenance requirements and oil change tips.

 So, are frequent oil changes better?

-Most car service providers would advise you to get a routine oil change every 5000 miles.
-But as we have seen, it completely depends on the oil type, driving style, and the vehicle’s oil levels.
+Most car service providers would advise you to get a routine oil change every 3000 mile or 5000-mile period.
+But as we’ve seen, it depends on the oil type, driving style, and the vehicle’s oil levels.

-While frequent motor oil replacements don’t hurt anybody, you are simply wasting your time and resources if you do them more times than required.
+While frequent oil changes certainly won’t hurt your vehicle, you could waste time and money if you do them more often than required.

 The ideal thing to do is to check your car oil level every 1-2 months in the beginning.
-This will give you a rough idea of how much oil your engine consumes and how frequently you need to top up or change it with clean oil.
+This routine will give you a rough idea of how much oil your engine consumes and how frequently you must top up or change it with clean oil.

-After that, you can always rely on your instincts and previous oil change experiences.
-You can also consult a car mechanic for any oil maintenance and service queries.
+After that, you can always rely on your instincts and previous oil change intervals.
+You can also consult a car mechanic for oil maintenance and service questions.